oconnor663/os_pipe.rs/README.md

   duplicated copies of the stdin/stdout/stderr file handles as `std::process::Stdio` objects that can be passed to child processes.
   This is useful for e.g. swapping stdout and stderr.
-- `stdio_from_file()` is a helper function to safely convert a `std::fs::File` to a `std::process::Stdio` object, for passing to child processes.
+- The `IntoStdio` trait makes it easier to build `std::process::Stdio` objects from e.g. `std::fs::File`.
 The standard library supports this conversion, but it requires platform-specific traits and takes an `unsafe` call.
-  Currently there's not really such a thing as a "closed file" in Rust, since closing requires dropping, but if Rust ever introduces closed files in the future this function will panic on them.